karenz50/CS-156a/README.md

 # Caltech CS 156a

-This is a repo containing the code I used in Caltech's CS 156a class.
+This is a repo containing the code I used in CS 156a class at Caltech.